Fibre bundle framework for unitary quantum fault tolerance: Quantum information preliminaries: quantum fault tolerance

 A second example is when errors are geometrically local and we use topological codes and gates.
 More specifically, in this paper we simply consider the toric code and string operators, which will serve as examples of a topological code and topological gates.
 We present a fibre bundle picture of this model in Section~\ref{sec:topologicalFT}.

 The \emph{2D $(s,t)$-geometrically local error model} is specified by two parameters $s$ and $t$.
-Let us consider the $n$-qubit Hilbert space $\Hilbphy := \nqubits$, with the qubits arranged in $2$ spatial dimensions, say on the vertices or the edges of a square lattice with unit lattice spacing.
+Let us consider the $n$-qubit Hilbert space $\Hilbphy := \nqubits$, with the qubits arranged in $2$ spatial dimensions, say on the vertices (as in Figure~\ref{fig:geoerrors}) or the edges (as in toric code) of a square lattice with unit lattice spacing.
 The set of possible storage errors $\Errors$ consists of \emph{all} tensor product Pauli errors which have support on a union $\bigcup_{i=1}^{s} S_i$ of at most $s$ clusters of qubits, where each $S_i$ is contained in a disk $D_i$ of diameter at most $t$, as depicted in Figure~\ref{fig:geoerrors}.